eilici/CS151-Foodie/README.md

 Manasi was responsible for introducing the project during the presentation.
 She talked about the intentions of the application and the reasoning behind the project.
 Additionally, she talked about the functionality, operations of the project, and the environment that we chose and the basis of choosing these environment.

 ## Problem/Issues:
-One of the problems that the team faced <Insert problem here>.
+One of the problems that the team faced is updating the user information.
+We created a txt file to include the user information, specifically the

 ## Solution:
 The issue stated beforehand was solved by using <Insert method used to resolve problem above>.